What is the relationship between the North Carolina Baptist Foundation and the Baptist State Convention of North

 North Carolina Baptist Financial Services (NCBFS) is a ministry of the North Carolina Baptist Foundation.
 It was established in 2009 as a wholly owned subsidiary of the North Carolina Baptist Foundation.
 NCBFS is a North Carolina not-for-profit religious corporation established to make loans to Baptist churches and Baptist entities in North Carolina.

 Click here for FAQ about church loans or Click here for FAQ about investing with NCBFS

 Are there any costs involved for a personal estate planning consultation or to have a speaker from the Baptist Foundation in our church?

 No, we provide such services to all NC Baptists and Baptist churches.
-However, if you need legal documents drawn up or other professional advice as a result of your estate planning, costs for an attorney, CPA or a financial planner could be involved.
+However, if you need legal documents drawn up or require other professional advice as a result of your estate planning, then costs for an attorney, CPA or a financial planner could be involved.

 Does the North Carolina Baptist Foundation have an ethics policy related to investments?

 The Foundation has a Statement of Investment Policy, Objectives, and Guidelines.
 In general, the purpose of this statement is to outline a philosophy and attitude that will guide the investment management of the assets toward the desired results.
 This statement is reviewed at least annually by our Board.
 Also, funds placed with the North Carolina Baptist Foundation are screened to ensure that they are not invested in companies that benefit from holdings in gambling, pornography and alcohol industries.

 Are there options with the North Carolina Baptist Foundation for clergy investments and retirement accounts?